Thank you for viewing our profile

 We adopted our son at birth in January 2018 and the process changed our lives forever.
 One of the most wonderful parts about adoption is recognizing that your child could be born anywhere from any background.
 It makes you feel connected to the whole world in a brand new way.

 Each adoption story is different.
-We don’t know our second child’s story yet, but we do know for certain that we already love and respect their birth family with all our hearts.
+We don’t know our second child’s story yet, but we do know for certain that we already appreciate, love, and respect their birth family with all our hearts.

 Our Professional Lives